Mamootin/superstore-sales-analysis/README.md

 # 🏬 Superstore Sales Analysis

-> End‑to‑end data analysis and profit prediction using Python, pandas, scikit‑learn, and Streamlit — built collaboratively with AI assistance.
+> End‑to‑end data analysis and profit prediction using Python, pandas, scikit‑learn, and Streamlit.

 ---